 The headwaters of the region’s two primary river systems, the Cuiabá and the Paraguay rivers, are found here, and the wealth and diversity of its vegetation and animal life are magnificent.

 Of all the things to do in Brazil, make Salvador one of them.
-During the days, explore streets so picturesque that you feel like you’re in a movie; at night, enjoy delicious food in one of the many restaurants.
+During the days, explore streets so picturesque that you feel like you have stepped back in time, especially in the center (Pelourinho); at night, take a ride on the 85 meters Art Deco Lacerda Elevator on your way to a delicious meal in one of the many restaurants.
+Architecturally blessed and culturally diverse, Salvador was the first capital city of Brazil and has it all.

 In between times, chill on the beach.
 This is a city that likes to live, so enjoy being part of it!